Skip to Content

 Especially in the occupied territories, the situation for LGBT people is worsening due to Russia’s prevailing conservative attitude toward LGBTQ+ people, she said.
 In the past three years, attacks on journalists have also increased significantly.
 Likewise, feminists are currently increasingly often the target of violence because their demands are contrary to the ‘traditional’ values of radical groups and are understood as homosexual propaganda.

-Violent attacks on LGBT people, activists, and journalists are hardly punished by the Ukrainian authorities, as hate crimes are not included in the legislation.
+The Ukrainian authorities hardly punish violent attacks on LGBT people, activists, and journalists, as hate crimes are not included in the legislation.
 Homophobia is also a major problem within the police force.
 Often, assaults are not even reported to the police because of this.

 Being LGBTQ+ and gay is no topic in families

 The lack of LGBT visibility in the private sphere, outside of Pride events, is evident in family life and Ukrainian schooling, where LGBT is not an issue.
 One who wants to change the situation is Olena Globa, who founded the parenting organization TERGO in 2013 with several other women.
 Their drive at the time: to get parents on the LGBT side as allies.
-In the beginning, she says, it was primarily desperate parents who turned to the NGO for help.
+At first, she says, it was primarily desperate parents who turned to the NGO for help.
 “Often, they would say, ‘Help, our son is gay.
-We don’t know what to do.
+We’re unsure what to do.
 Please, help us!” she recalls.
 Unfortunately, many parents are still unwilling to come to TERGO in person, she said, which is why counseling sessions such as phone or Skype are also offered.
-Often, LGBT teens also refrain from coming out within their families for fear of negative reactions.
+Regularly, LGBT teens also refrain from coming out within their families for fear of adverse reactions.

-Schwul in der Ukraine: Blick über Kiew - Aktuelle Lage der LGBTQ+ Community in der Ukraine
+Schwul in der Ukraine: Blick über Kiew – aktuelle Lage der queeren Community in der Ukraine

 View over Kiev – gay and queer in Ukraine – the current situation of the LGBTQ+ Community